gabrielshanahan/gazer/README.md

 is that while developing, you want to execute these tasks in separate terminals and able to read the applications output

 ### Build & Tooling
-* We use Gradle configured via Kotlin scripts as a build tool, JUnit for testing, Jacoco for test coverage, ktlint for linting, detekt for static analysis and Sonarqube for additional validation and visualisation
+* We use Gradle configured via Kotlin scripts as a build tool, JUnit5 for testing, Jacoco for test coverage, ktlint for linting, detekt for static analysis and Sonarqube for additional validation and visualisation
 #### Gradle
 * The configuration is spread across several `build.gradle.kts` files - one located at the root of the project, the